A Bayesian factor analysis model for non-randomised staggered designs: A Bayesian causal factor analysis model for ordinal staggered interventions

 where $t_\mathrm{min}$ is the earliest time point at which a peer could be introduced, $M_{it}$ is the total number of peers recruited by unit $i$ at time $t$, and

 \end{assumption} Assumption \ref{ass:functional2} encodes our prior belief that in an observational study, assignment of the intervention may depend on a unit's characteristics.
 This is a key difference with randomised studies (for which $\mu_{it}$ would be constant across units).
-Note that Assumption \ref{ass:functional2} implies that intervention intensity is strictly non-decreasing, which is true in our application.
+Note that Assumption \ref{ass:functional2} is consistent with irreversibility of intervention (Assumption \ref{ass:NonIrreversibility}).
+In addition, note that $f(\boldsymbol{U}_{it})$ in Assumption \ref{ass:functional1} and $g(\boldsymbol{U}_{it})$ in Assumption \ref{ass:functional2} share parameters $\kappa_i$ and $\bm\lambda_i$, which govern the confounding caused by $\bm{U}_{it}$.

 We now make some remarks regarding our model.
 First, when there are no covariates $\boldsymbol{X}_{it}$, as in our application, one can write the estimands in Equation \eqref{eq:psi} using \eqref{eq:functional2}--\eqref{eq:functional3} and integrating over $\{\kappa_i, \boldsymbol{\lambda}_i\}$ as: